This Chick-fil-A Opened On A Sunday To Help Hurricane Florence Victims

 Evacuation notices were issued for the North Carolina coast affecting upwards of 1 million people.
 Officials even issued evacuation notices as far inland as Fayetteville, which is roughly 100 miles from the coast, and many people have been displaced as a result of the storm.
 And while Florence has been downgraded to a tropical depression, the southern state is still being pummeled by rain and the coast is still in imminent danger.
 In fact, according to the News & Observer, “It’s unclear when shelter evacuees will be able to return to their homes.”
 So a little kindness, in the form of some hot and fresh chicken nuggets could go a long way.

-Say what you will about Chik-Fil-A (and there is plenty to criticize about the fast-food chain), but this is objectively a wonderful thing to do.
+Say what you will about Chick-fil-A (and there is plenty to criticize about the fast-food chain), but this is objectively a wonderful thing to do.

 (via Business Insider.)